Synchro program is designed for: - GPR control - GPR data imaging - Processing (filtering) of sounding resultmore details>

 The VIY5-125 ground penetrating radar (GPR) is used for location and analysis of underground anomalies using electromagnetic pulse radiation.
 The GPR is suitable for searching of both metal and dielectric targets (stratiform structures, pipes, voids, building constructions etc.).more details>

 The maintenance of city underground structure demands huge budgets and labor expenditures.

 The municipal authorities face with two main problems: running costs and the access to the underground communication lines.
 The serious breakdowns often lead to big traffic jams and that therefore leads to considerable economical losses.

-Use of hi-tech equipments (GPR in particular) helps to accurately locate the pipeline damage place, to find hidden communication lines.
-That allows to optimize the infrastructure maintenance budget of municipal services and to prevent in a short term any possible disastrous effects of the damage.
+Ground Penetrating Radars help user to pinpoint pipeline damage place, to find hidden communication lines.
+That allows user to optimize infrastructure maintenance budget of municipal services and to prevent in a short term any possible disastrous effects of the damage.

 Speed of assessment, accuracy in finding pipes and cables, very little costs for service and searching works, and non-invasive measurement - are the main advantages of using VIY3 GPR.